"Every serious euphonium player should find this piece and study it . . . no audience exists that would not fall in love with this work."

 - Alabama State Council on the Arts, 2016

 Doug is an active and versatile trombonist performing in a variety of classical, commercial, and jazz settings.
-He has performed numerous recitals with the trombone quartet Quatuor du Sud and also with the Alabama Tuba/Euphonium Quartet; concerts with Ray Charles, Natalie Cole, Four Tops, O'Jays, Temptations, Shirley Jones, Mary Wilson; many other commercial and jazz artists; and over 150 performances of musical productions at the Alabama Shakespeare Festival.
+He has performed numerous recitals with the trombone quartet Quatuor du Sud and also with the Alabama Tuba/Euphonium Quartet; concerts with Ray Charles, Natalie Cole, Four Tops, O'Jays, Temptations, Shirley Jones, Mary Wilson; many other commercial and jazz artists; and over 230 performances of musical productions at the Alabama Shakespeare Festival.
+Doug also performs regularly with Cathedral Brass of Birmingham.

 Doug earned the Doctor of Arts in Theory and Composition from the University of Northern Colorado with a secondary emphasis in Jazz Pedagogy, M.M. in Trombone Performance from Georgia State University, and B.M. in Jazz from the University of Tennessee.